 People think differently, use this for your benefit.
 You have 30 slides to say what you want.
 Make sure you keep the users on their toes until the end.

-Last thing you wanna do is throw away an opportunity you got at cost of pennies.
+The last thing you wanna do is throw away an opportunity you got at cost of pennies.

 Break the whole story into ridiculously smaller packets.
 You don’t wanna lose them, & you don’t wanna bore them.